NASA tests lunar light simulators to prepare for Artemis III lunar landing

 La preparación de la simulación de luz lunar para el alunizaje de Artemis III por la NASA

-NASA has intensified its efforts to ensure the safety and accuracy of the Artemis III lunar landing through advanced lunar illumination simulations at its test center in Huntsville, Alabama.
-Engineers are replicating the extreme conditions of the lunar South Pole, where the next astronauts will land.
+NASA is increasing its efforts to ensure the safety and accuracy of the Artemis III lunar landing through advanced lunar illumination simulations at its test facility in Huntsville, Alabama.
+The engineering team is replicating the extreme conditions of the lunar South Pole, where the next astronauts will land.

 Preparing for the Artemis III lunar landing

-At the Marshall Space Flight Center’s Flat Ground Facility, NASA technical teams use powerful 12- and 6-kilowatt light sources and physical mock-ups of a human lander, lunar surface and rocks.
-The goal: to understand how shadows will affect the visibility and safety of maneuvers during landing.
+At the Marshall Space Flight Center’s Flat Floor Facility, NASA technical teams use powerful 12- and 6-kilowatt light sources and physical mock-ups of a human lander, lunar surface and rocks.
+The sole objective is: to understand how shadows will affect the visibility and safety of maneuvers during landing.

 The test facility, which operates with a surface similar to an inverted air field hockey table, allows heavy structures to be moved without friction, facilitating analysis from multiple angles.
-This provides valuable data on the light contrast that astronauts will experience when operating in an environment where the Sun is kept at a permanent low angle.
+This provides valuable information about the light contrast that astronauts will experience when operating in a location where the Sun is kept at a permanent low angle.

 The lunar South Pole is characterized by areas of deep shadow along with intensely illuminated areas.
-These visual dynamics can make navigation and terrain assessment difficult.
-The tests allow evaluation of how light impacts colors, the visibility of rocks, and how astronauts will need to adapt to operate in these conditions.
+Such visual dynamics can make navigation and terrain assessment difficult.
+The tests evaluate how the light affects the colors, the visibility of the rocks and how the astronauts will have to adapt to operate in these conditions.

 The NASA is collaborating with SpaceX for the development of the Starship human landing system, which will carry astronauts to the lunar surface.
 The illuminated simulations also help evaluate tools and procedures for the descent stage and surface activities.

 With this detailed preparation, NASA seeks to reduce the risks associated with the visual environment and improve the responsiveness of the teams.
-The Artemis campaign not only marks humanity’s return to the Moon, but paves the way for future missions to Mars.
+The Artemis campaign marks humanity’s return to the Moon, and sets the stage for future missions to Mars.

 Follow us on social networks and don’t miss any of our publications!